figuerom16/zjax/Readme.md

 </a>
 ```

-The Endpoint can be any valid URL including local absolute or relative paths.
+The Endpoint specifier can be any valid URL including local absolute or relative paths as long as it starts with the protocol ("http://" or "https://"), or starts with an absolute or relative path which includes a slash ("/", or "./"), or is a single dot to refer to the current URL (".").

-##### Specifying the HTTP-Method
+#### Specifying the HTTP-Method

 The example above defaults to using a GET method which is the default when using `z-swap` on any element except `form` (then the default is POST).
-The HTTP methods GET, POST, PUT, PATCH, or DELETE can be prepended to the specified URL, separated by a space as usual.
+The HTTP methods GET, POST, PUT, PATCH, or DELETE are supported.

 ```html
 <button z-swap="DELETE /books/123 #book-form">